 Knee Society Score (KSS)

-Patient outcomes following total knee arthroplasty (TKA) were traditionally determined by using objective tools like the Knee Society Score (KSS).
-But the last few years have seen a rise in the use of quality-of-life measures instead, which provide greater emphasis on patient-specific evaluation.
+Patient outcomes following a total knee arthroplasty (TKA) were traditionally determined by using objective measures, like the Knee Society Score (KSS).
+More recently, we’ve continued to see a rise in the use of quality-of-life measures instead, which provide greater emphasis on patient-specific evaluation.

-As a point of note, the old version of the Knee Society Score doesn’t directly translate to the new 2011 KSS survey, and no conversion algorithm has been developed.
-This may hinder the ability of researchers to adopt the new KSS while still maintaining their historical/longitudinal original KSS data.
+The original version of the Knee Society Score does not directly translate to the 2011 KSS survey, and no conversion algorithm has been developed.
+This may hinder the ability of researchers to adopt the 2011 KSS while still maintaining their historical/longitudinal original KSS data.

-The revised score also includes a new pre-operative and post-operative segment.
-Pre-operatively, patients will be asked questions related to their current symptoms, their knee function, their satisfaction with their pre-op functionality, and the expectations that come with their surgery.
-The surgeon then completes information on objective measures such as joint alignment, instability, motions, and symptoms [2,3].
+The 2011 KSS measure includes a pre-operative and post-operative segment.
+In the pre-operative section patients are asked to supply demographic information and complete questions relating to their current symptoms, knee function, satisfaction with their pre-operative functional activities and the expectations they have based on the results of the TKA.
+The surgeon then completes information on objective measures such as joint alignment, instability, motions and symptoms.

-The new Knee Society Score can be used in conjunction with other outcome measures and has been found to be generally consistent with other knee-specific scores.
+The 2011 Knee Society Score can be used in conjunction with other outcome measures and has been found to be generally consistent with other knee-specific scores.

-The newest version of the Knee Society Score is much improved with an emphasis on the patient perspective.
-Scores can be generated independently for each category and the tool also provides flexibility and depth to help capture the diverse lifestyles of a younger patient population.
-The new scoring system has been validated and is broadly applicable across sex, age, activity level, and implant type.
+The 2011 version of the Knee Society Score is much improved with an emphasis on the patient perspective.
+Scores can be generated independently for each category and the measure also provides flexibility and depth to help capture the diverse lifestyles of a younger patient population.
+The Knee Society Scoring system has been validated and is broadly applicable across gender, age, activity level and implant type.

-Overall, the Knee Society Score is a valid and reliable PRO measure that works well in certain situations, such as a prospective study that has a lot of structure and resources devoted to data collection, or for assessing objective and subjective outcomes after total and partial knee arthroplasty.
-It is not, however, a feasible tool to use as part of an ongoing patient-reported outcomes program.
+Overall, the Knee Society Score is a valid and reliable measure that works well in certain situations, such as a prospective study that has a lot of structure and resources devoted to data collection or for assessing objective and subjective outcomes after total and partial knee arthroplasty.
+It is not a feasible measure to use as part of an ongoing patient reported outcomes program.